 I personally have a tendency to take on other’s emotions and working these cases used to have a massive toll on me.
 If I myself am not ‘high on life’ so to speak, I have to stay away.
 I can’t handle taking on someone else’s problems as well as my own if I am not mentally prepared.
 The last case I worked on for example, I felt the emotional effects and high anxiety which I had picked up from the client for days.
 It was a big lesson for me and stuck with me.
 Whilst I will always try to help someone where I can, sometimes you need to help yourself first.
 It remains the last private case I worked and will remain that way for these reasons.

 Being a paranormal investigator is fun and I find it really rewarding when we are able to help someone.
 I’m not going to say I’m a paranormal investigator because I want to help people as that isn’t entirely true.
-Whilst I do want to help people and will always answer the call for help, it is not the initial reason why I became a paranormal investigator.
+Whilst I do want to help people and will always answer the call for help, it is not the reason why I became a paranormal investigator.
 Im certainly no paranormal expert and I am quite honest and open about the fact that I am always learning, and I would never attempt to help a client on my own without my more experienced people with me.
 When I say more experienced people, I mean not just people who have investigated before, but people who are experienced in house clearings and private cases.
-People that are trained to identify people that could be suffering from mental health conditions.
-They can't cure them, but they can recognise that something is not right and point them in the right direction to the professions who can help them.
+People that are trained to identify people that could be suffering from mental health conditions and who are trained counsellors.
+They can't cure them, but they can recognise that something is not right and point them in the right direction to the professionals who can help them.

 I find my role in a house call always seemed to be the one that listens.
 Listened to whatever it is they want to tell me to make them feel better.
 Unfortunately while they might feel better afterwards and feel a weight is lifted off their shoulders, I usually feel horrible as it is like I have taken on that burden and that weight.
 There are things I used to need to do afterwards to rid myself of that and usually it is isolation.
 I have to go off the radar, no facebook (which come on is one of the most negative influences out there I can think of), no friends, basically removing myself from the potential of anything negative and find myself again to get back on track.
 Half the time I don’t even know who I am so it can be a tricky one!